Why Intranets are still the Key Digital Workplace Networks?

-So what is really happening in the intranet space?
+So what is happening in the intranet space?

-Even though organizations believe that mobile is an important communication element to their employees, recent study records that intranets have took a realistic, practical approach to mobile design, as was required from working within very real resource restraints.
-And in some cases it was seen offering only the top tasks on mobile instead of offering everything that is on the intranet.
-However, it actually remains to be seen what will be the exact role of intranets over the next couple of years.
+Even though organizations believe that mobile is an important communication element for their employees, recent study records that intranets have taken a realistic, practical approach to mobile design, as was required from working within very real resource restraints.
+And in some cases, it was seen offering only the top tasks on mobile instead of offering everything that is on the intranet.
+However, it remains to be seen what will be the exact role of intranets over the next couple of years.

-With the rise of the digital workplace, though it have become the easiest way to connect remote far away workers to their colleagues, but what gets lost in these tools is the communication connection from distinct executive leaders when it comes to relaying company news.
+With the rise of the digital workplace, though it has become the easiest way to connect remote far away workers to their colleagues, what gets lost in these tools is the communication connection from distinct executive leaders when it comes to relaying company news.

-Though the intranet communicating tools have clearly made peer-to-peer communication easier for employees, companies with desk-less workers still struggle to maintain their employees engaged in the overall business happenings.
-This is particularly in the hospitality, manufacturing, retail and healthcare industries.
+Though the intranet communication tools have clearly made peer-to-peer communication easier for employees, companies with desk-less workers still struggle to maintain their employees engaged in the overall business happenings.
+This is particularly in the hospitality, manufacturing, retail, and healthcare industries.

-Its quiet arguable that even if there are failings in many intranets, there are also problems with social networks.
-Despite the growing popularity of social networks and media, intranets have its own unique place in the enterprise as a resource centre.
+It’s quite arguable that even if there are failings in many intranets, there are also problems with social networks.
+Despite the growing popularity of social networks and media, intranets have their own unique place in the enterprise as a resource center.
 However, they are hopelessly outdated when it comes to conveniently delivering objected, timely information.
 “Collaboration tools can be a step in the right direction, but still both fall short of meeting the real communication needs of the enterprise.
 Technology has changed drastically the way we communicate.
 The whole outlook is way different than the past.
-For example: We don’t see the yellow pages any more to find a phone number; we look at our mobile devices instead.
+For example, We don’t see the yellow pages anymore to find a phone number; we look at our mobile devices instead.

-Likewise Social networks are not perfect either.
-Though Collaboration tools may be useful for smaller teams, in bigger enterprise organizations, they often only add chaos with no solution to prioritize important messages or track as to who has received what.
-For example: suppose if the CEO’s messages about some important 2018 goals, and this might come right underneath a silly post about the some car keys someone found in the parking lot.
-Then this will definitely reduce the productivity and at some point, people may just stop paying attention.
+Likewise, Social networks are not perfect either.
+Though Collaboration tools may be useful for smaller teams, in bigger enterprise organizations, they often only add chaos with no solution to prioritize important messages or track who has received what.
+For example: suppose the CEO’s messages about some important 2018 goals, and this might come right underneath a silly post about the car keys someone found in the parking lot.
+Then this will definitely reduce productivity and at some point, people may just stop paying attention.

-Employee engagement is key to Digital workplace.
-Irrespective to what communication system companies decide to select – intranet or social networks – getting the workers to use that system effectively is key to its success.
+Employee engagement is key to the Digital workplace.
+Irrespective of what communication system companies decide to select – intranet or social networks – getting the workers to use that system effectively is key to its success.
 Here the most important point to note is people will actually use the system that you have in place.
-Sometimes different teams adopt their preferred different method for communication.
+Sometimes different teams adopt their preferred different method of communication.
 This is not good and will lead to disjoint organizations.

-Admittedly the main benefit of an Intranet is that they can be custom built, as in; you can include additional unique features that will help your business requirements.
+Admittedly the main benefit of an Intranet is that it can be custom-built, as in you can include additional unique features that will help your business requirements.

 Thus, we can conclude that…….

-Capabilities like external communication and sharing, page creation and sharing, and even collaboration are keeping intranets relevant and key digital workplace communication network even if intranets have fallen out of grace in recent times, especially to the rise of social networks.
+Capabilities like external communication and sharing, page creation and sharing, and even collaboration are keeping intranets relevant and key digital workplace communication networks even if intranets have fallen out of grace in recent times, especially with the rise of social networks.